Leave this site

 Mike Lattanzio

-Mike has over 30 years’ experience working in IT across finance, insurance, retail and tourism sectors before coming to Thames Valley Police, he is undertaking an interim role to continue the transformation and shape the portfolio for the future.
+Mike has over 30 years’ experience working in IT across finance, insurance, retail and tourism sectors before coming to Thames Valley Police and he continues to drive transformation and shape the portfolio for the future.

 Linda Waters OBE